Insider Buying: Donegal Group (NASDAQ:DGICA) Major Shareholder Purchases 8,500 Shares of Stock

-Donegal Group, Inc. (NASDAQ:DGICA - Get Free Report) major shareholder Mutual Insurance Co Donegal acquired 8,500 shares of the business's stock in a transaction dated Thursday, May 7th.
-The shares were bought at an average price of $17.06 per share, with a total value of $145,010.00.
-Following the transaction, the insider directly owned 13,963,204 shares in the company, valued at approximately $238,212,260.24.
-The trade was a 0.06% increase in their position.
-The purchase was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Major shareholders that own more than 10% of a company's shares are required to disclose their transactions with the SEC.
+Donegal Group, Inc. (NASDAQ:DGICA - Get Free Report) major shareholder Mutual Insurance Co Donegal acquired 8,500 shares of Donegal Group stock in a transaction on Wednesday, May 13th.
+The shares were bought at an average cost of $16.86 per share, for a total transaction of $143,310.00.
+Following the completion of the transaction, the insider owned 13,996,781 shares in the company, valued at approximately $235,985,727.66.
+This trade represents a 0.06% increase in their position.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Large shareholders that own 10% or more of a company's shares are required to disclose their transactions with the SEC.

 Mutual Insurance Co Donegal also recently made the following trade(s):

-- On Friday, May 8th, Mutual Insurance Co Donegal bought 8,077 shares of Donegal Group stock.
-The stock was bought at an average price of $17.13 per share, for a total transaction of $138,359.01.
+- On Friday, May 8th, Mutual Insurance Co Donegal acquired 8,077 shares of Donegal Group stock.
+The shares were bought at an average cost of $17.13 per share, for a total transaction of $138,359.01.

+- On Thursday, May 7th, Mutual Insurance Co Donegal acquired 8,500 shares of Donegal Group stock.
+The shares were bought at an average cost of $17.06 per share, for a total transaction of $145,010.00.

 - On Tuesday, May 5th, Mutual Insurance Co Donegal bought 8,500 shares of Donegal Group stock.
-The shares were bought at an average cost of $16.50 per share, for a total transaction of $140,250.00.
+The stock was acquired at an average cost of $16.50 per share, for a total transaction of $140,250.00.

 - On Tuesday, March 3rd, Mutual Insurance Co Donegal bought 9,000 shares of Donegal Group stock.
-The shares were bought at an average cost of $17.63 per share, with a total value of $158,670.00.
+The stock was acquired at an average cost of $17.63 per share, for a total transaction of $158,670.00.

 Donegal Group Increases Dividend

-The company also recently declared a quarterly dividend, which will be paid on Friday, May 15th.
-Investors of record on Friday, May 1st will be given a $0.1925 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, May 15th.
+Stockholders of record on Friday, May 1st will be given a $0.1925 dividend.
+The ex-dividend date of this dividend is Friday, May 1st.
+This represents a $0.77 dividend on an annualized basis and a dividend yield of 4.5%.
 This is a boost from Donegal Group's previous quarterly dividend of $0.18.
-The ex-dividend date is Friday, May 1st.
-This represents a $0.77 annualized dividend and a dividend yield of 4.5%.
 Donegal Group's payout ratio is currently 43.02%.

 Institutional Trading of Donegal Group